John Sweeney (journalist)

-John Paul Sweeney (born 7 June 1958) is a British investigative journalist and writer.
+John Paul Sweeney (born 7 June 1958) is an English investigative journalist and writer.
 He worked for The Observer newspaper, and the BBC's Panorama and Newsnight series.
 Sweeney ceased working for the BBC in October 2019.

 Education

 Sweeney was educated at Barton Peveril Grammar School, a state grammar school in Eastleigh, Hampshire, followed by the London School of Economics.

 Investigative journalism

 Barclay brothers suit

 In 1996, Sweeney was sued for criminal defamation in France by the Barclay brothers, owners of The Daily Telegraph, but the claimants lost their case.
 At the time, Sweeney worked for the rival newspaper The Observer, and had given an interview on BBC Radio Guernsey alleging that they had been involved in corruption.
 The claimants justified their legal claim in the French courts on the basis that the broadcast could also be heard in a small coastal part of northern France, although this was widely considered forum shopping.
 Sweeney was ordered to pay €3,000 by the appeal court in Rennes, France.